faraz461/Linear-Regression/README.md

 # Linear-Regression
-This Depository contains codes of Linear Regression in ML written by me.
+This Depository contains codes of Linear Regression in ML